OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 </div>

-Having accessible apps, apps that all people can use, is important for ethical, practical, and often legal reasons.
-You can build apps conformant with the [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21) (WCAG) thanks to the user interface (UI) features OutSystems created with accessibility in mind.
-You can also customize the UI and the app logic to accommodate the criteria you want to achieve.
+Ensuring the availability of accessible apps that everyone can use is crucial for ethical, practical, and often legal reasons.
+OutSystems has developed user interface (UI) features with accessibility in mind, allowing you to create apps that comply with the [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21) (WCAG).
+Additionally, you have the flexibility to tailor both the UI and app logic to meet your specific accessibility goals.

 A general recommendation is to start thinking about accessibility **early in the development phase**, test often, identify the issues, and fix the issues or provide workarounds.
-In this document, you can find some techniques for meeting your accessibility level.
+In this document, you can find some techniques for meeting your accessibility needs.

-Take into consideration the following guidelines:
+Here are some guidelines to consider for meeting your accessibility needs:

 1. Ensure that your app meets the basic accessibility requirements.
-See the section [Enabling the built-in accessibility features](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Accessibility#Enabling_the_built-in_accessibility_features).
+For more information, refer to [Enabling the built-in accessibility features](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Accessibility#Enabling_the_built-in_accessibility_features).
 1. Early in development, test your app against the accessibility success criteria for the level you are targeting and fix the issues.
-See the section [Testing and fixing accessibility issues](testing-fixing-accessibility-issues.md).
+For more information, refer to [Testing and fixing accessibility issues](testing-fixing-accessibility-issues.md).
-1. Keep an eye on complex interactions and dynamic content.
+1. Pay close attention to complex interactions and dynamic content.
 Fix the critical issues immediately.
-You may need to provide more information to the assistive technology tools and improve the structure of your pages.
+Use ARIA to provide more information to the assistive technology tools and improve the structure of your pages.
 You can do that with ARIA.
-See the section [ARIA roles and attributes](aria-roles-and-attributes.md).
+Refer to [ARIA roles and attributes](aria-roles-and-attributes.md).
-1. See [UI Patterns accessibility reference](ui-patterns-accessibility-reference.md) for special notes about patterns you may be using on a page.
+1. Refer to [UI Patterns accessibility reference](ui-patterns-accessibility-reference.md) for special notes about patterns you may be using on a page.

-## Prerequisites

-Before you proceed with developing accessible apps according to the instructions and recommendations in this document, ensure you have installed:

-* OutSystems UI version 2.5.0 or later
-* Service Studio, the latest version

 <div class="info" markdown="1">